JoeLumbley/Pong/README.md

 End Function
 ```
-- **Playing Sounds**: Functions are provided to play specific sounds at appropriate game events (e.g., ball hits, scoring).
+- **Playing Sounds**: This function is provided to play specific sounds at appropriate game events (e.g., ball hits, scoring).

-- This function manages sound effects, allowing sounds to be added and played during the game.

----

-The code is structured to handle game logic, user input, rendering, and sound management in a clear and organized manner.
-Each section focuses on a specific aspect of the game, making it easier to understand and modify.
-If you have specific sections you'd like to dive deeper into or have questions about, let me know!
+- **Volume Control**: The volume of sounds can be adjusted, allowing for a customizable audio experience.
+- **Looping Sounds**: Background music can be looped to create an immersive atmosphere.